geneichinose/capstone_project_24_1_report/README.md

 ## Evaluation

 Below are selected examples from the Support Vector Machine classifier (SVC).
-The full set of results, tables, and plots are in the Jupyter notebooks.
+The full set of results, tables, and plots are in the Jupyter notebook [ichinose-capstone-version4.ipynb](ichinose-capstone-version4.ipynb).

 ### SVC Training and Validation Testing Results
 <PRE>